Left arrow

 To hit 5 points, click as soon as you see the hazard developing.

-You can’t lose points if you click and get it wrong.
+It’s worth noting during the test, you can’t lose points if you click and get it wrong.
 However, you won’t score if you click continuously or in a repetitive pattern.

 You also only get one attempt at each clip which shows.
 Once you’ve seen it run, that’s your lot.
 You can’t go back and change your clicks.